999clover999/clover/README.md

 WORKS ON BOTH 4Chan and 4Channel

-Put the .exe in a folder you want the images in!
+Put the .exe in a folder you want the images,webms,gifs... in!
 Don't put it on desktop or it will download all the files there.

 How to use it: